-Her writing has appeared in Muslim American Writers at Home, Sapelo Square, midnight & indigo, CRAFT, Peauxdunque Review, Cordella, Ellipsis, Mixed Company, and Love Insh’Allah.
+Her writing has appeared in Torch Literary Arts, Muslim American Writers at Home, Sapelo Square, midnight & indigo, CRAFT, Peauxdunque Review, Cordella, Ellipsis, Mixed Company, and Love Insh’Allah (online).
 Links to all of her writing can be found here.

 She is writing a novel about three young Black Muslims on the cusp of adulthood confronting faith, tradition, and the impact of their personal decisions in post-Katrina New Orleans.